wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/6-understand-word-javascript-api-capabilities.md

 ## Get started developing Word add-ins

+To start developing a Word add-in, use:

+- The Yeoman generator for Office Add-ins
+- Visual Studio

-Use the Yeoman Generator tool to start developing a Word add-in.
-If you want to explore the APIs more, we recommend Script Lab for Word.
+If you want to explore the APIs more, the Script Lab add-in is recommended.
 There, you'll see numerous samples and be able to experiment with Word documents without creating an entire add-in.